nebtrx/sidewired/nuget-specs/Sidewired/content/README.txt

 	...

-The implicit mode allows you to define a unique configuration for your player anywhere in your code without worrying about any other code using or messing with it since it is thread locally storaged and only lasts for the contextual thread's life time.
+The implicit mode allows you to define a unique configuration for your player anywhere in your code without worrying about any other code using or messing with it, since it is thread locally stored and only lasts for the contextual thread's life time.
 This mode comes quite handy when you want to get rid of passing the player configuration object to the view or, even worse, having to create it right there.